-Neon is Both An Abundant Element In the Universe and Rare
+It is Both an Abundant Element in the Universe and Rare

-Many Signs We Think Of as Neon Aren't True Neon at all!
+Many Signs We Think Of as Neon Really Aren't!!

 Neon Light can Penetrate Fog

-Neon Is Used In TV Sets & Lasers
+It is Used in TV Sets and Lasers

 Neon has many everyday applications.
 Neon is used not only in advertising signs but also for vacuum tubes, television tubes, plasma tubes, and helium-neon lasers, high-voltage indicators.

 So Neon is not only found in the neon signs of the Las Vegas Strip, but also in your home!